fraser-lab/qFit_biological_testset/resolution_dependence_analysis/README.md

 2. *mapq_calculate_qscore.sh* - This script calculates Q-score for every atom in the input structure using mapq package along with Chimera.
 This done for the ground truth models and qFit output models
 3. *compare_qscore.py* - This reproduces figure 4D

+Run the .pml scripts in pymol to reproduce Figure 4C